 Output Power and Efficiency

 The solar panel kits come with four 100W monocrystalline panels.
-So, in total, you can get up to 400W of solar energy – the same as the Complete Solar Panel Kit.
+So, you can get up to 400W of solar energy – the same as the Complete Solar Panel Kit.

-Thanks to its monocrystalline solar cells, MPPT charge controller, and pure sine wave inverter, this solar system is highly efficient.
+This solar system is highly efficient thanks to its monocrystalline solar cells, MPPT charge controller, and pure sine wave inverter.
 You get to use more of all the solar energy the unit gets compared to some average solar energy systems.

 Battery Capacity, Inverter Rating, and Durability

 The ExpertPower is BMS-capable.
-In other words, it comes with protection against over-temperature, overcharge, deep discharge, low voltage, overvoltage, and deep discharge.
+In other words, it protects against over-temperature, overcharge, deep discharge, low voltage, overvoltage, and deep discharge.

 Pros